petergeneric/unifi-protect-remux/README.md

 This is a tool that converts Ubiquiti's proprietary .ubv files into standard .MP4 files with H.264 and AAC.
 The conversion is a remux: no transcoding takes place, the exact same video and audio essence are placed into a different container; because of this the process is reasonably fast and not CPU intensive even on a low spec ARM machine.

-Native binaries are available for Linux 64-bit ARM and x86 architectures.
-Most people should use ARM64 on their Ubiquiti hardware.
+Native binaries are available.
+Most people should use ARM64 and run this on their Ubiquiti hardware.

 Please look in the github "releases" page at https://github.com/petergeneric/unifi-protect-remux/releases for builds of the latest version.